Did You Pick The Best Farmhouse Sink? Read The Best Material for Farmhouse Sink Guide Until The End To Be Sure

 - May not coordinate with the rustic look

 Cast iron seems like a natural fit for any rustic kitchen design, as it’s one of the oldest traditional materials still used today.
+A common debate is cast iron vs. fireclay since they have similar qualities.
 Cast iron farmhouse sinks offer a pristine glossy enamel finish, which is made by melting glass that is fused on through the process of casting iron, to prevent rusting.
 While that finish may look sleek and smooth, it’s also incredibly durable and resistant to scratches.
-You’ll have an easy time keeping your cast iron farmhouse sink clean, as the material resists stains and water spots too.
+You’ll have an easy time keeping your cast iron sink clean, as the material resists stains and water spots too.

 - A highly durable scratch-resistant material can last for decades